-In our second scientific publication you can read about the overwintering of Calanus finmarchicus.
+While spring has arrived many places in the northern hemisphere, you can read about the overwintering of Calanus finmarchicus in our second scientific publication.
 This small copepod migrates down to 800 m or more, and spends many months at this depth before coming to surface waters again!

 These findings will help us to learn much more about zooplankton patches.
 How often do large surface patches occur?
 Do they follow the phytoplankton bloom?
 Are they purely shaped by oceanic currents?
 All these questions, which have been very difficult to answer based on traditional sampling methods, will now be much more easy to understand.